Zer0JellyHub/Theme-Mods/README.md

 Rankings are cached for **24 hours** in `localStorage`.
 First open loads everything from the server — subsequent opens within 24h are instant.
 Cache is automatically invalidated when you submit or delete a rating.

 ---

 ## 🔧 Other mods

 ### Media Bar Extension
 Replaces the default Jellyfin media bar with randomly selected items filtered by a minimum community rating.
-Includes a gear icon (⚙) for settings (min rating, item count, media type).
+Click the ⚙ gear icon on the hero banner to open the settings panel (min rating, item count, media type).
+The panel stays hidden until toggled.

 ### Calendar
 Patches the Calendar custom tab to open an overlay showing upcoming episodes for the next 8 days, grouped by day with poster grid.